JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7984 days**.

-And here is a just a random fact -  **Carolyn Shoemaker, famous astronomer, has discovered 32 comets and approximately 300 asteroids**.
+And here is a just a random fact -  **A person uses approximately fifty-seven sheets of toilet paper each day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)